th3r3dfox/silksong-tracker/README.md

 ## Legal

-This is a non-commercial fan project not affiliated with Team Cherry.
+This is a non-commercial fan project.
+We are not affiliated with [Team Cherry](https://www.teamcherry.com.au/).